PennLINC/babs/docs/source/walkthrough.rst

 Step 1.2.
 Prepare DataLad dataset of containerized BIDS App
 -------------------------------------------------------------
-For BIDS App, we have prepared a [toy BIDS App](https://hub.docker.com/r/pennlinc/toy_bids_app) that performs a simple task: count non-hidden files in a subject's folder.
+For BIDS App, we have prepared a [toy BIDS App](https://hub.docker.com/r/pennlinc/toy_bids_app) that performs a simple task: if the input dataset is a raw BIDS dataset (unzipped), toy BIDS App will count non-hidden files in a subject's folder.
 Note that even if the input dataset is multi-session dataset, it will still count at subject-level (instead of session-level).